hevnsnt/norecognition/README.md

 <h2 id="call-for-help">⚠️ Call for help ⚠️</h2>

 This project's progress is **severely limited by computational resources**.
 We are actively seeking sponsors or partners who can provide access to high-performance GPU hardware.
-To conduct a deep, multi-month analysis, our next research goal is to run at least **5 Billion test `evolved` test patterns**.
+Our primary goal is to discover the **most effective adversarial patterns**, and we estimate this will require a deep, multi-month analysis to test at least 5 Billion `evolved` patterns.
 This level of rigorous testing is currently impossible, as it would require decades with our present hardware.
 We are actively seeking sponsors or partners who can provide access to high-performance GPUs to make this research feasible.

 ### Current Status: 🐢 Slow & Steady